Jon Jones Willing To Pay $100K For A Shot At UFC Champ Daniel Cormier

 Jon Jones is the youngest champion in UFC history and is considered to be one of the greatest professional fighters of all time.
 Superior athleticism apparently runs rampant in the Jones family.
 His older brother is NFL player Arthur Jones and his younger brother is NFL player Chandler Jones.

-Even though he’s a highly acclaimed fighter, he was stripped of his title and suspended in 2015 after being arrested on felony hit and run charges.
+Even though he’s a highly acclaimed fighter, he was stripped of his title and suspended in 2015 after being arrested on felony hit-and-run charges.
 The following year he was stripped of his championship title again after failing a drug test days before his scheduled UFC 200 battle against Daniel Cormier.
 He was suspended again for a year.

 Jon fought Daniel in 2017, defeating him in the third round to win his second UFC light heavyweight championship.
 But, it was later determined that Jon had failed another drug test and he was stripped of his third championship and his victory over Daniel was changed to a “no contest.”